City Nature Challenge: Western Mass

 Why

 There is nature all around us—even in our cities.
-Last year’s challenge saw over 1,870,000 observations made by more than 66,000 people around the globe.
+Last year’s challenge saw almost two and a half million (2,436,844) observations made by more than 83,000 people around the globe.
 By making wildlife observations, you are contributing data to scientists and your community, which helps the study and protection of local species.
 Previous years' participants have documented species in their areas that were completely surprising, species they did not know were there.

 Plus, it's true always but especially in this stressful time as we come out of the pandemic, nature is good for you!
 Taking a walk in the fresh air, getting some (but not too much!) sun, letting your senses engage with nature, and letting your mind focus on something other than worry are all good for your health.
 Exercise is good for you, sunshine gets you necessary vitamin D, using your eyes and ears to focus on a variety of things rather than just your screen is scientifically proven to be good for them, and taking breaks to de-stress is more important than ever.